 Marion von Osten

-Marion von Osten is a curator, researcher and writer who lives and works in Berlin.
-She has been working as a curator and artistic director of bauhaus imaginista (2018–2019) since 2014, and was joined by Grant Watson as co-curator and artistic director in 2016.
+Marion von Osten (1963–2020) was a curator, researcher and writer.
+She assumed the position of curator and artistic director of bauhaus imaginista (2018–2019) in 2014, and was joined by Grant Watson as co-curator and artistic director in 2016.